 How much should you have saved by 30?

 Some financial advisers suggest having the equivalent of your annual salary saved by the time you turn 30.
 Others argue that this estimate is too high and that even having scraped together half of your annual salary in savings puts you well on your way towards saving for retirement.

-If you haven’t started budgeting for retirement yet — don’t panic.
-You have plenty of time to start.
-And if you’re looking for a solid jumping-off point, consider focusing on an emergency fund capable of covering three to six months of living expenses.
+If you haven’t started budgeting for retirement yet — don’t panic: You have time to start.
+And if you’re looking for a solid jumping-off point, consider focusing on an emergency fund that covers three to six months of living expenses.
 Once you’ve established an emergency fund, look for opportunities in your budget to expand your margins and grow your savings goals.

 3. Max out your retirement accounts

 If you hold a 401(k) or IRA, consider maximizing your contributions to get the biggest tax-advantaged bang for your buck.

 Employee-sponsored 401(k)s are a practical investment vehicle, as they help automate the investment process with contributions that are automatically deducted from each paycheck.
 Plus, if your employer matches employee contributions, you basically get free money.